teich/spotify-sdp/README.md

 ### Adding to Stream Deck

 1. Open the Stream Deck software
-2. Drag the "Spotify Volume" action to an encoder slot on your Stream Deck Plus
+2. Drag the "Spotify Volume" action to an encoder slot on your Stream Deck + (requires the rotary encoder dial)
 3. The action will automatically display the current Spotify volume when Spotify is running

 ### Controlling Volume